-Your dream is to be a working actor.
+Your dream is to become a working actor.
 You’ve always been told you “have it,” but the phone doesn’t ring for callbacks.

-What separates professionals from wannabe talent show prodigies isn’t inspiration.
+What separates professionals from wannabe prodigies isn’t inspiration.
 It’s preparation and execution.
 Take control of your audition with these 10 helpful tips to improve your skills.

 Let it shine through.
 Don’t give one-word answers when having a conversation with the casting director.
 Ask questions!
 The industry is looking for smart, curious actors.